zio/zio/docs/resources/ecosystem/officials.md

 title:  "Official ZIO Libraries"
 ---

-## Introduction

-These libraries are hosted in the [ZIO organization](https://github.com/zio/) on Github, and are generally maintained by core contributors to ZIO.
+Official ZIO libraries are hosted in the [ZIO organization](https://github.com/zio/) on Github, and are generally maintained by core contributors to ZIO.

 Each project in the ZIO organization namespace has a _Stage Badge_ which indicates the current status of that project: